bsangston/Cross-the-Streams-Delay/README.md

 ## Compilation:
 - JUCE framework installation required for compilation, found here <https://www.juce.com/>
 - Background image needs to be included in project as binary data, otherwise plugin will build with white text and white sliders on the default white background
+- Once built, the plugin can be loaded into any DAW or program that supports VST3

 ## Source:
 - PluginEditor.h